Overview

 oauth_module_server()).

-The browser token cookie is also cleared to allow a fresh future flow.
+The browser token cookie is also cleared and immediately re-issued with a fresh value, so a future flow can start with a new per-session token.

 Now that the flow is complete, the module will manage the token lifetime during the active session.
 This may consist of: